 Pirates of the Caribbean: Captain Jack Sparrow spends half his time getting back or stopping people from stealing his beloved ship, the Black Pearl.

-In X-Men: First Class, the group move into the mansion in the first place when their previous HQ, a CIA compound, is attacked and destroyed by the Hellfire Club.
+In X-Men: First Class, the group move into Xavier's mansion when their previous HQ, a CIA compound, is attacked and destroyed by the Hellfire Club.

 The opening of the 1995 Ian McKellen version of Richard III begins with a commando attack on the King's headquarters led by Richard of Gloucester, prefaced by an anachronistic Soviet tank crashing through the wall.